Albania - Land of the Eagles

 We arrive in Tirana and drive to our hotel in the heart of the city.

 We drive to Apollonia, founded by the Corinthians in 588 BC, one of the largest ancient cities on the Adriatic.
-Today the ruins lie romantically covered by olive trees with grassy banks hinting at what is still buried.
-This afternoon we drive along the beautiful Ionian coast, skirting the ‘Mountains of Thunder’ before we reach our hotel at Saranda this evening.
+Today the excavations lie romantically surrounded by olive and oak trees with grassy banks hinting at what is still buried.
+This afternoon we drive along the beautiful Ionian coast, skirting the ‘Mountains of Thunder’ en route to our Saranda hotel.

 We spend the day at Butrint, Albania’s best-known site.
 Guide Lecturer Oliver Gilkes has directed excavations at Butrint for many years.
 It is one of the most striking archaeological sites in the Mediterranean: a breathtaking setting on the shores of the Ionian Sea, within sight of the island of Corfu.
 Walking the site, we chart Butrint’s rise and fall through the centuries - from the Bronze Age to the Napoleonic Wars.

-Today, we travel from Classical to Medieval times in the attractive town of Berat.
-The lower city along the riversides was the preserve of the Muslim inhabitants, while by agreement the Christians held the citadel.
-There are both Byzantine churches and mosques to visit, as well as the Onufri Museum.
+Today, we shift from Classical to Medieval times in the attractive town of Berat.
+The lower city along the riverside belonged to the Islamic population, while the Christians held the citadel.
+There are both Byzantine churches and Ottoman mosques to visit, as well as the Onufri Museum.

 We drive to Durres, Albania’s chief port and the starting point of the Via Egnatia.
-Here, we visit the 2nd century amphitheatre, the largest in the Balkans, as well as sections of the mighty 5th century walls.
-This afternoon we continue to Kruja, the last bastion of Christianity against the Ottoman Turks and now an interesting town set in beautiful countryside.
+Here, we visit the 2nd century amphitheater, the largest in the Balkans, as well as sections of the mighty 5th century walls.
+This afternoon we continue to Kruja, once the last bastion of Christianity against the Ottoman Turks and now an interesting town set in beautiful countryside.
 We will visit the Skanderbeg Museum and wander through the Ottoman bazaar.

 - Tour Manager